K.M.S.K. Deinze

-Koninklijke Maatschappij Sportkring Deinze, or KMSK Deinze, is a Belgian football club founded in 1926 based in Deinze, East Flanders.
-The club colours are orange and black and the team currently plays in the Challenger Pro League, the second division of Belgian football, having won promotion from the Belgian Second Amateur Division in 2020.
-Their home stadium is the 7,515-capacity Burgemeester Van de Wiele Stadion.
+Koninklijke Maatschappij Sportkring Deinze, KMSK Deinze or simply Deinze, was a Belgian football club founded in 1926 based in Deinze, East Flanders.
+The club colours were orange and black and the team last played in the Challenger Pro League, the second division of Belgian football, before being declared bankrupt in December 2024.
+Their home stadium was the 7,515-capacity Burgemeester Van de Wiele Stadion also known as the Dakota Arena.